 - How to create breakout rooms in Teams

-- Create and host Teams Live Events for up to 10,000 people
+- Create and host Teams Live Events for up to 10,000 people.
+Note: students can only interact with the instructor using the chat function.

-- Collaborate on documents using OneNote and other Microsoft Applications
+- Collaborate on documents using Word, Excel, OneNote and other Microsoft Applications

 - Document collaboration in Teams includes immersive reader functionality